Scaffold TeleQuick features with your coding agent — docs it can read, an MCP server, a CLI, and ready-made skills.

 schema drift before runtime does.

-The TeleQuick Agent Skills
+TeleQuick Agent Skills

-the agent gains task-specific knowledge for these workflows:Generic recipes
+and your agent gains task-specific knowledge for these workflows:Generic recipes

 telequick-tool-calling — LLM tool / function calling: the